 Bonifacio is an amazing place as it seems to have been built on top of the cliffs and the entrance is through a narrow channel between high cliff faces.
 The marina is in the centre of town and we have decided to stay here tomorrow to do some sightseeing and also find a French supermarket.

-Pictures below of caves at the entrance to the marina, looking back at Bonifacio on the cliff top and Bonifacio marina.
+Pictures of caves at the entrance to the marina, looking back at Bonifacio on the cliff top and Bonifacio marina.